Some pointy-headed professor from Idaho State has come up with a bunch of crap to

 "Quite often, they are in a relationship with a donor, where one person has energy blockages and the partner has excess energy; it's a perfect, symbiotic relationship," he said.

 Well, that all sounds perfectly scientific.
 Words like "symbiotic" were used, you know.
-I mean, Williams is a professor of sociology, after all.
+I mean, Williams is a professor of

 He is pioneering the study of such alternative lifestyles.
 It took years for the scholar in forensic social work, criminal justice and leisure sciences to gain the trust of self-identifying vampires, whom he says are widely misunderstood.